-Respiratory capacities in coupling control states: To extend the classical nomenclature on mitochondrial coupling states (Section 2.3) by a concept-driven terminology that incorporates explicitly information on the nature of respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
-We focus primarily on the conceptual 'why', along with clarification of the experimental 'how'.
-Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper bound of the rate of respiration measured in defined coupling control states and electron transfer-pathway (ET-pathway) states (Fig. 4).
+Respiratory capacities in coupling control states: To extend the classical nomenclature on mitochondrial coupling states (Section 2.3) by a concept-driven terminology that explicitly incorporates information on the meaning of respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
+Concept-driven nomenclature aims at mapping the meaning and concept behind the words and acronyms onto the forms of words and acronyms (Miller 1991).
+The focus of concept-driven nomenclature is primarily the conceptual 'why', along with clarification of the experimental 'how'.
+Respiratory capacities delineate, comparable to channel capacity in information theory (Schneider 2006), the upper bound of the rate of respiration measured in defined coupling control states and electron transfer-pathway (ET-pathway) states (Figure 5).